 5. The Violent Side of Pinocchio

-Out of all the Disney classics, Pinocchio is already the most messed up.
+Out of all the Disney classics, Pinocchio is truly the most messed up.
 Children screaming for their moms as they turn into donkeys?
 Pinocchio kidnapped by creepy talking foxes and sold on the market?
+Dark stuff.

 While Disney tinged their 1940 animation with a touch of the sinister, it's nothing close to the horrors of the original.
 Adapted from a newspaper serial called The Adventures of Pinocchio by Italian writer Carlo Collodi, Pinocchio gets served his karma by the end of the story.

 After murdering Jiminy Cricket, Pinocchio has his feet burned off.
-Geppetto builds him new feet despite Pinocchio getting him put in prison.
+Then, Mister Geppetto builds him new feet despite the fact that Pinocchio gets him put in prison.

 With this story, Collodi tried to teach kid readers to behave by having Pinocchio hanged for his disobedience (but the editor made him write a happier ending where the blue fairy saves him).